cloudwicklabs/cloudwick-notebook-utils/code-server/notebook-instances/README.md

 ## Debugging

-In the case of failures you can check the jupiter log `cat /var/log/jupyter.log` or the nohup logs.
+In the case of failures you can check the jupyter log `cat /var/log/jupyter.log` or the nohup logs.